 Strategic planning is most effective when it involves multiple teams: leadership, marketing, product development, and sales, among others.

 Getting discovered online is a key component of a successful customer acquisition strategy.
 Refreshing old content (new links, updated info) and republishing it can significantly affect its ranking and boost website traffic.
-Determine which content is getting the most clicks and why (i.e., the industry-specific, feature-specific, or location-specific queries that led visitors to the page).
+Determine which content is getting the most clicks and why.
+For example, the industry-specific, feature-specific, or location-specific queries that led visitors to the page.

 Social advertising offers unparalleled (and relatively low-cost) opportunities to drive brand awareness, engage prospects, and build brand communities.
-Social media users are unusually receptive to ads and campaigns, and marketers can target audiences and track ad/campaign performance in fine detail.
+Social media users are unusually receptive to ads and campaigns.
+Also, marketers can target audiences and track ad/campaign performance in fine detail.

 Cross-pollination, or seeding ads across multiple channels, benefits companies in two ways.
-It ensures a single underperforming ad or channel doesn’t sink the overall customer acquisition effort, and it tends to deliver better results for marketers.
+First, it ensures a single underperforming ad or channel doesn’t sink the overall customer acquisition effort.
+Secondly, it tends to deliver better results for marketers.

 A customer acquisition strategy is only as effective as the quality of its creative assets.
 Even if it is planned well.
 Thus, images and videos that aren’t compelling enough to break through the clutter do nothing but drain resources.
 Especially those images that reflect poorly on the brand.
 In recent years, high-quality creative has become more important than ever for social advertisers competing for new signups, downloads, and purchases.
 It has also become more affordable than ever, thanks to the introduction of tiered managed services.

 More than 80% of businesses use video marketing to attract, inform, and entertain customers and prospects.
-Videos can tell brand and customer stories, and they can educate viewers by showing products in action and demonstrating their use.
+Videos can tell brand and customer stories.
+They can also educate viewers by showing products in action and demonstrating their use.
 Videos can also elicit emotional responses and quickly go viral.
 The video should be a central feature of your social advertising campaigns.

 Successful social advertisers systematically refresh and fine-tune their ad creative through the use of quantitative creative testing.
 This involves switching out various elements of winning concepts and testing their effectiveness.
 Some examples of various elements are ad copy, colors, CTAs, images, and video length.
 Based on more than $1 billion in ad buys on Facebook, Instagram, and Google, we’ve found that it’s most cost-effective to create new variations of winning ads 80 percent of the time and devote the other 20 percent to developing entirely new concepts.

 Paid online advertising is a booming business—over $111 billion in 2018—and is projected to overtake traditional media ad spend in 2019.
 Search and social media ads are powerful traffic drivers, and they’re relatively low-cost means of acquiring new customers.
 Advertisers can either pay per impression (CPM) or pay per click (PPC), depending on their campaign budgets and priorities.

 Co-branding has produced some amazing successes, from Bonne Bell’s Dr. Pepper Lip Smacker (introduced in 1975) to the Uber/Spotify “soundtrack for your ride” campaign.
 Companies can pool resources and leverage each other’s influence and existing customer base to fill the sales funnel.
 They do this by making customer acquisition a joint effort.

 Asking customers to refer their friends, and offering discounts or other perks to both parties, is a relatively inexpensive tactic.
 It’s also highly effective.
 As young startups, Dropbox and Airbnb used referral programs to fuel multibillion-dollar growth.

 Keep brand messaging and product information simple and straightforward.
-Calls to action should offer a clear path and benefit.
-Include social proof wherever possible, including media mentions, product ratings, and testimonials.
+Also, calls to action should offer a clear path and benefit.
+Finally, include social proof wherever possible, including media mentions, product ratings, and testimonials.

 The resources you have in place to plan, execute, and adjust customer acquisition campaigns and strategies is key.
-Establish systems for content production, for example, to support ongoing inbound marketing efforts.
-Be ready to switch gears and tactics in response to changing market conditions and consumer expectations.
+Also, establish systems for content production, for example, to support ongoing inbound marketing efforts.
+In addition, be ready to switch gears and tactics in response to changing market conditions and consumer expectations.

 Customer acquisition cost (CAC) is the total cost of acquiring a new customer.
-CAC is calculated to determine ROI for all types of customer acquisition initiatives, from traditional marketing and advertising to digital marketing campaigns to community events and trade shows.
+CAC is calculated to determine ROI for all types of customer acquisition initiatives.
+These initiatives include traditional marketing and advertising to digital marketing campaigns for community events and trade shows.
 The lower the CAC for a customer acquisition channel/method, the higher its value for the business.